Modern History MA

 Students working

-The course has two core modules (worth 30 credits each); a 15,000-word dissertation on a topic of your choice (worth 60 credits) and you can take a further two optional modules (worth 30 credits each).
+The course has two core modules (worth 30 credits each).
+You take a further two optional modules (worth 30 credits each) and complete a 60-credit dissertation.

 The course can be taken on a full-time (12 months) or a part-time (24 months) basis.
-Full-time students will take one 30-credit core module and one 30-credit optional module in each semester.
+As a full-time student you will take two 30-credit core modules in semester 1 and two optional modules in semester 2.
 The dissertation will be submitted after 12 months of study.
-Part-time students take one 30-credit module each semester of both Year 1 and Year 2, with the dissertation submitted after 24 months.
+As a part-time student you will take one 30-credit module each semester of both Year 1 and Year 2, with the dissertation submitted after 24 months.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.